 8-Pc.
 Precision Setup Blocks

 Take the guesswork out of setting router bit heights, fence locations, and table saw blade height with our precision-milled setup blocks.
-Purchase eight, black anodized aluminum blocks with contrasting laser-etched scales as a set, or purchase the set with the a custom fitted carrying case.
+The eight-piece set includes the black anodized aluminum blocks with contrasting laser-etched scales as a set.

 Anyone that knows me or has been in my shop knows that I'm a tool junkie, especially when it comes to measuring, marking, and layout tools.
 I've got so many tools that I'm often surprised when I open a drawer and see tools I've forgotten I had.